“I’m not cut out to be an entrepreneur.”

-In much the same way as most people start their business, I jumped into the deep end of the pool without research, without business skills, without an understanding of what it takes to be a real business owner.
+In much the same way as most people start their businesses, I jumped into the deep end of the pool without research, without business skills, without an understanding of what it takes to be a real business owner.
 And I was actually a business owner before I became an entrepreneur.

 Business Owner vs. Entrepreneur

 A business owner starts a business with the idea of just making money.
 But an entrepreneur will always start with why they want to do what they want to do.
-In that light, I would call myself a business owner while I was doing photography but I soon Evald into an entrepreneur when I realized why I was doing what I was doing.
+In that light, I would call myself a business owner while I was doing photography but I soon evolved into an entrepreneur when I realized why I was doing what I was doing.